Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis.md

 ### Fake Clues: 4/5
 **Very Good - Exceeds expectations**

-Fake clues are generally effective in misdirecting to wrong answer choices.
-Clue #1 says it's a type of sandwich, which is a common dish but not Pizza Margherita.
-Clue #2 mentions a traditional dish from a country in Asia, which is a clear misdirection.
-These clues successfully point away from the correct answer.
+Fake clues are generally effective in misdirecting towards wrong answer choices.
+Clue #1 suggests it's a type of sandwich, and clue #2 implies it's a street food, both of which could apply to other options like Bruschetta or Focaccia but not specifically to Pizza Margherita.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices